Terence J. Centner Adjunct Professor

 Professor Centner joined the law faculty in 2019.
 His research focuses on the agricultural-environmental interface looking at current issues from a scientific and legal perspective.
 He has published more than 160 scientific papers and law review articles, and has lectured in 50 countries around the world.
 He has also published four books: Empty Pastures; Blame Culture; Environmental Law and the Protection of People; and Consumers, Meat and Animal Products.

-Anthony Schutz Associate Professor of Law
+Anthony Schutz Associate Dean for Faculty & Associate Professor of Law

-Jessica A. Shoemaker Associate Professor of Law
+Jessica A. Shoemaker Steinhart Foundation Distinguished Professor of Law